tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 ### <a name="powershell-workflow"></a>PowerShell-werkstroom

-[PowerShell-werkstroom] [ workflow] is een functie in Windows PowerShell die voortbouwt op [Windows Workflow Foundation (WF)] [ workflow-foundation] waarmee het maken van robuuste runbooks voor langlopende of geparallelliseerde taken.
+[PowerShell-werkstroom][workflow] is a feature in Windows PowerShell that builds on top of [Windows Workflow Foundation (WF)][workflow-foundation] waarmee het maken van robuuste runbooks voor langlopende of geparallelliseerde taken.

 Vanwege het ontbreken van ondersteuning voor Windows Workflow Foundation in .NET Core blijven we geen ondersteuning voor PowerShell-werkstroom in PowerShell Core.